microsoft/WhatTheHack/xxx-RockPaperScissorsBoom/Coach/Solution-05.md

 1. Open the Azure portal and navigate to your new Application Insights resource.

 1. In the `Transaction search` blade, you should see a list of requests made to the app.
+Search for transactions from the last 24 hours.
+You will see transactions from the localhost.
+  > Note: It may take a few minutes for the transactions to be processed in Application Insights.

 ### Add Application Insights to the app running in App Service